Donders-Institute/bidscoin/docs/bidsapps.rst

     positional arguments:
-      bidsfolder            The bids-directory with the subject data pattern               Globlike search pattern (relative to the subject/session folder) to select the (3D) images that need to be skullstripped, e.g.
+      bidsfolder            The bids-directory with the subject data pattern               Globlike search pattern (relative to the subject/session folder) to select the (3D) images that need to be skullstripped, e.g. 'anat/*_T1w*'
-                            'anat/*_T1w*'

-    optional arguments:
+    options:
       -h, --help            show this help message and exit -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
-                            Space separated list of sub-# identifiers to be processed (the sub- prefix can be left out).
+                            Space separated list of sub-# identifiers to be processed (the sub-prefix can be left out).
 If not specified then all sub-folders in the bidsfolder will be processed (default: None)
       -m MASKED, --masked MASKED
                             Globlike search pattern (relative to the subject/session folder) to select additional (3D/4D) images from the same space that need to be masked with the same mask, e.g. 'fmap/*_phasediff'.
-NB: This option can only be used if pattern yields a single file per session (default:
+NB: This option can only be used if pattern yields a single file per session (default: None) -o OUTPUT [OUTPUT ...], --output OUTPUT [OUTPUT ...]
+                            One or two output strings that determine where the skullstripped + additional masked images are saved.
+Each output string can be the name of a BIDS datatype folder, such as 'anat', or of the derivatives folder, i.e.
+                            'derivatives' (default).
+If the output string is the same as the datatype then the original images are replaced by the skullstripped images (default:
                             None)
-      -o OUTPUT [OUTPUT ...], --output OUTPUT [OUTPUT ...]
-                            One or two output strings that determine where the skullstripped + additional masked images are saved.
-Each output string can be the name of a BIDS datatype folder, such as 'anat', or of the derivatives folder, i.e. 'derivatives' (default).
-If the output string is the same as the datatype then the original images are replaced by the skullstripped images (default: None)
-      -f, --force           Process images, regardless whether images have already been skullstripped (i.e. if {'SkullStripped': True} in the json sidecar file) (default: False)
-      -a ARGS, --args ARGS  Additional arguments that are passed to synthstrip (NB: Use quotes and a leading space to prevent unintended argument parsing) -c, --cluster         Use `qsub` to submit the skullstrip jobs to a high-performance compute (HPC) cluster.
+      -f, --force           Process images, regardless whether images have already been skullstripped (i.e. if {'SkullStripped': True} in the json sidecar file) (default: False) -a ARGS, --args ARGS  Additional arguments that are passed to synthstrip (NB: Use quotes and a leading space to prevent unintended argument parsing) (default: ) -c, --cluster         Use `qsub` to submit the skullstrip jobs to a high-performance compute (HPC) cluster.
 Can only be used if `--masked` is left empty (default: False)

     examples:
       skullstrip myproject/bids anat/*_T1w*
       skullstrip myproject/bids anat/*_T1w* -p 001 003 -a ' --no-csf'
-      skullstrip myproject/bids fmap/*_magnitude1* -m fmap/*_phasediff -o extra_data fmap
+      skullstrip myproject/bids fmap/*_magnitude1* -m fmap/*_phasediff* -o extra_data fmap
       skullstrip myproject/bids fmap/*_acq-mylabel*_magnitude1* -m fmap/*_acq-mylabel_* -o fmap

 Quality control